steve1316/gfl-reactjs-wiki/README.md

 - [ ] ~~Redo each Normal Card image to get rid of artifacting on the left side of each image.~~ (Doing so will mess up the image resolution and make it too blurry)
 - [x] (HIGH PRIORITY) Finish the T-Doll rerolling component on the Home Page.
   - [x] Create logic for the 2 buttons below it and link it to the component.
-- [ ] Create initial structure of JSON data object that will hold all equipment.
+- [x] Create initial structure of JSON data object that will hold all equipment.
-- [ ] Set up filters and searching for equipment.
-- [ ] Add X amount of equipment to the JSON data object.
-  - [ ] Add Special Equipment for the T-Dolls that have Mods or are farmable in-game.
+  - [x] Add Special Equipment for the T-Dolls that have Mods or are farmable in-game.
+  - [ ] (HIGH PRIORITY) Create the Equipment Index page.
+    - [ ] (MEDIUM PRIORTIY) Set up filters and searching for equipment.
-  - [ ] Add Tooltips to T-Doll skill descriptions that have a reference to Special Equipment.
+    - [ ] (LOW PRIORITY) Add Tooltips to T-Doll skill descriptions that have a reference to Special Equipment.
+- [ ] (MEDIUM PRIORITY) Create data model for HOCs.
+  - [ ] (MEDIUM PRIORITY) Create the HOC Index page.
+  - [ ] (LOW PRIORITY) Add in the animations of the HOCs.
+- [ ] (LOW PRIORITY) Create the data model for Fairies.
+  - [ ] (LOW PRIORITY) Create the Fairy Index page.
+  - [ ] (LOW PRIORITY) Add in the animations of the Fairies.
+- [ ] (LOW PRIORITY) Create the Formation Simulator page.
+  - [ ] (LOW PRIORITY) Create logic to connect the T-Dolls' stats and tiles to equipments and fairies buffs.
-- [ ] Add functionality to see the stats of equipped T-Dolls.
+- [ ] (LOW PRIORITY) Add functionality to see the stats of equipped T-Dolls.
+- [ ] (LOW PRIORITY) Add build times for T-Dolls.
+- [ ] (LOW PRIORITY) Add build times for equipment.
-- [ ] ...
+- [ ] (LOW PRIORITY) Add build times for Fairies.
+- [ ] (LOW PRIORITY) Update the database from its last updated state of October 10, 2020 to the latest.

 <sup><a href="#girls-frontline-database">Go back to top</a></sup>